About

 2 Natural Language Query Interface Phi-3 · Ollama · Node.js

-Users interacting with a blockchain-based data system should not need to learn API endpoints or command syntax, but agricultural data sharing does not require deep reasoning from an LLM, it requires accurate intent classification and correct routing to the right operation.
+Users of a blockchain-based data system should not have to learn API endpoints or command syntax.
+At the same time, agricultural data sharing does not require deep reasoning from an LLM — it requires accurate intent classification and correct routing to the right operation.

-This natural language interface classifies user input into 15 intents and routes each to the correct DEMETER operation.
-Deterministic keyword matching handles known patterns; Phi-3 (3.8B) via Ollama handles the rest, running locally with no external API dependency.
+The interface classifies user input into a fixed set of operations and routes each one to the correct DEMETER endpoint.
+Deterministic keyword matching handles the known patterns; an LLM (Phi-3 via Ollama) handles the rest, running locally with no external API dependency.

 3 Scalable Blockchain-Based Traceability for Agricultural Imagery Hyperledger Fabric · IPFS · Node.js